 Cambrian critter with neural complexity comparable to modern insects surprises evolutionary scientists.

 What do physicists and paleontologists have in common?
-When it came to discovering God’s complex design for trilobite eyes, expertise from both fields was required.
+When discovering God’s complex design for trilobite eyes, expertise from both fields was required.

 The whale evolutionary tale takes a new twist.